callnow

 Enter the required information in the memo section so you are aware of why you made the journal entry.
 Then, choose the Save and Close button.

-3. Record a loan repayment
+3. Record a Loan Repayment

 When you’re all set to pay back the loan, then follow the instructions to record each repayment.
 To record a loan repayment, select +New, choose Check, enter the check number or EFT details, input payment and interest amounts, add any fees, and save the transaction.